 - Amerisleep’s website uses a third party verified reviewing system that matches customers to products actually purchased to ensure legitimacy.
 The average owner rating for all mattresses combined is 4.6 out 5 in over 1000 reviews (or satisfaction average of about 92%).

-- Tempurpedic has a simple in-house review system.
+- Most traditional memory foam beds have a simple in-house review system.
 Across all mattress models, the average review rating is about 3.6 out 5 in over 500 reviews (a satisfaction rate of 72%).

 As we’ve mentioned before, when researching different types of beds, it can be helpful to compare performance factors using actual owner opinions rather than relying on cost, commercials, or branding to make shopping decisions.
 The above information was tabulated from analysis of the total available reviews from each brand’s website and from independent review sites.